-CFSP also appreciates the opportunity to comment on the proposed addition of Subchapter X, related to small businesses, nonprofits, and family farms to Title 10 of the California Code of Regulations.
-We wish to offer two categories of input on the Department's draft language.
-In the first category, we offer high-level comments, questions, and suggestions regarding the Department's approach to defining unfair, deceptive, and abusive acts and practices (UDAAP) in connection with commercial financing, as well as high-level comments regarding the Department's proposed reporting requirements for commercial transactions.
-As is discussed in more detail below, we believe that significant changes are warranted to both sections of the draft.
-However, if the Department chooses to move forward with its current approach, our second category of input includes technical and implementation comments, concerns, and suggestions.
-Both sets of comments are intended to be constructive in nature.
+Thank you for the opportunity to comment on the proposed addition of Subchapter X, related to small businesses, nonprofits, and family farms to Title 10 of the California Code of Regulations.
+I wish to offer two categories of input on the Department's draft language.
+In the first category, I offer high-level comments, questions, and suggestions regarding the Department's approach to defining unfair, deceptive, and abusive acts and practices (UDAAP) in connection with commercial financing, as well as high-level comments regarding the Department's proposed reporting requirements for commercial transactions.
+As I discuss in more detail below, I believe that significant changes are warranted to both sections of the draft.
+However, if you choose to move forward with your current approach, my second category of input includes technical and implementation comments, concerns, and suggestions.
+Both sets of input are intended to be constructive in nature.